From the archives

 Hot chillies manage to both anaethetise the tastebuds and accentuate the tannins and alcohol in any accompanying wine.

 I’m tempted to say don’t bother, stick to beer or don’t make your curries so hot but if you must a very well chilled riesling, gewurztraminer or flowery white like Torrontes is your best bet.
-(If you offset the heat by offering raita and naan as well as boiled rice or a pilau you can even get away with a jammy red)
+(If you offset the heat by offering raita and naan as well as boiled rice or a pilau you can even get away with a jammy red like a pinotage.)

 Ice creams and sorbets